anchor/tingle/ronn/tingle.8.md

 tingle hook to have a host temporarily check itself out of the site's availability monitoring system before rebooting.

+System administrators plan maintenance (at least in part) in terms of the most drastic action they expect to perform.
+The action supplied to tingle acts as a brake:  a means of limiting the automaton's reach.
 Supported actions include:

 * `check`:
   Check for pending updates.
 See tingle-check-updates(8).

 * `warm`:
-  Refresh the local package cache.
+  Refresh the local package cache if updates are pending.
 See tingle-warm-cache(8).

 * `apply`:
-  Apply outstanding package updates.
+  Warm the local package cache and apply outstanding package updates if updates are pending.
 See tingle-apply-updates(8).

 * `reboot`:
-  Reboot the system.
+  Warm the local package cache, apply outstanding package updates, and reboot the system if updates are pending.
 See tingle-reboot(8).

-Later actions will automatically invoke preceding actions.
-For instance, `tingle apply` will first check for pending updates and warm the package cache before applying outstanding updates.

 `warm`, `apply`, and `reboot` will all act as no-ops if there are no pending updates to apply.  `tingle reboot` will only reboot the system